nahuel242/documentation/docs/Using Randomness/v2-wrapper/vrf-migration-v1-v2.md

 >
 > If you are using v1, see the [VRF v1 guide](/docs/chainlink-vrf/v1/).

-## Comparison between VRF v1 and VRF v2 (Wrapper Model)
+## Comparison between VRF v1 and VRF v2 (Wrapper Method)

-The main similarity between VRF v1 and VRF v2 Wrapper Model is that consumer contracts have to be funded with LINK in order to pay to request randomness.
+The main similarity between VRF v1 and VRF v2 Wrapper Method is that consumer contracts have to be funded with LINK in order to pay to request randomness.
 However, Chainlink VRF v2 includes several improvements.

 - **Variable Callback Gas Limit:** Chainlink VRF v2 lets you adjust the callback gas limit when your smart contract application receives verifiable randomness.
 Consuming contracts can execute more complex logic in the callback request function that receives the random values.
 Tasks involving the delivered randomness are handled during the response process.
 The new gas limits are higher than the VRF V1 limit, and vary depending on the underlying blockchain you use.
 See the gas limits on the [Configuration](/docs/vrf/v2/wrapper/configuration/) page.

 - **More configuration capability:** You can define how many block confirmations must pass before verifiable randomness is generated and delivered on-chain when your application makes a request transaction.
 The range is from 3 to 200 blocks.
 VRF V1 always waited 10 blocks on Ethereum before delivering on-chain randomness.
 Select a value that protects your application from block re-organizations while still providing sufficiently low latency from request to response.
-See the [Security Considerations](/docs/vrf-security-considerations/) page to learn more.
+See the [Security Considerations](/docs/vrf/v2/security/) page to learn more.

 - **Multiple Random Outputs in a Single Request:** The [VRF Wrapper contracts](/docs/vrf/v2/wrapper/configuration/) in VRF v2 allow you to request multiple random numbers (multi-word) in a single on-chain transaction, which reduces gas costs.
 The fulfillment is also a single transaction, which reduces the latency of responses.